 All Asian brush painters use the same tools and similar brush techniques.
 The tools are traditionally called “The Four Treasures” — brush, ink stick, ink stone, and rice paper.
 Watercolors may also be employed.
 All East Asian brush painters strive to capture the essence or spirit of the subject.

-ORIGINS OF MING-CHIAO CHAPTER
+ORIGINS OF THE MING-CHIAO CHAPTER

 Ming Chiao, or ‘Minnesota Bridge’, signifies a link between East and West.
 The name reflects a connection to the numerous lakes and mighty rivers in Minnesota.

 Ming Chiao is a chapter of the Sumi-e Society of America, a non-profit educational organization founded in 1963 by Motoi Oi with the mission:

 • To foster and encourage an appreciation of East Asian brush painting techniques through publications, workshops, lectures, and exhibitions.